Ghosn hands Nissan reins to cost-focused lieutenant

 "People in Nissan recognize him as a strong leader; he sets a target, and he will achieve it," said a third Nissan executive.
 None of the executives wanted to be named given the personal nature of their comments.

-Saikawa was tough and direct early in his career as a "tactic to get people to deliver results," said one of the three executives, but has since dialled back somewhat.
+Saikawa was tough and direct early in his career as a "tactic to get people to deliver results," said one of the three executives, but has since dialed back somewhat.

 "You can tell he's changing: 10-15 years ago, he might have been gruff and almost militaristic, but now as he evolves as a leader, he's much more diplomatic ... not so harsh."